Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 His gaze was bloodshot, his voice hoarse.

-He almost shouted it out.
+He almost shouted.

 He suddenly clutched the wound at his side, cold sweat instantly beading on his forehead.